1. From light’s speed to Snell’s law

 if a point receives rays along which the optical path is identical from the source, it is an image point because the light waves will be in phase; they will have accomplished the same number of oscillations from the source and interfere constructively there.

 The careful reader will probably have deduced that if one adds a whole number of wavelengths to a given path, the effect will be unchanged.
 Based on the similarity of the optical path regardless of the whole number of wavelengths added to it, this principle is used for the design of diffractive optics.
-Thus, these optics must include patterns that make it possible to modulate the optical path by order of magnitude equal to that of the wavelength.
+Thus, these optics must include patterns that make it possible to modulate the optical path by an order of magnitude equal to that of the wavelength.
 However, these patterns are much smaller than the orders of magnitude used in paraxial optics; the paraxial radius of the anterior face typical of an artificial lens implant measures a few millimeters, while the diffractive steps of bi or trifocal implants have a maximum thickness of a few microns.

 The optical path, Wavefront, and Vergence